m-weigand/ccd_tools/doc_ccd/_sources/introduction.txt

-The Cole-Cole decomposition tools provide a set of Python programs to fit electrical complex resistivity spectra (or Spectral Induced Polarisation, SIP, spectra) using a Cole-Cole decomposition scheme (see section :doc:`theory` for an theoretical overview of the implemented methods).
+The Cole-Cole decomposition tools provide a set of Python programs to fit electrical complex resistivity spectra (or Spectral Induced Polarisation, SIP, spectra/signatures) using a Cole-Cole decomposition scheme (see section :doc:`theory` for an theoretical overview of the implemented methods).
 This also includes the popular Debye decomposition scheme.
-In addition to the independent decomposition of one or more spectra, a smoothing regularization can be applied between multiple spectra for cases of time-lapse data where only smooth changes between subsequent spectra are expected.
+In addition to the independent decomposition of one or more spectra, a smoothing regularization can be applied between multiple spectra for cases of time-lapse data where only smooth changes between subsequent measurements in a time series are expected.

 The installation for Windows and Linux is described in the section :doc:`installation`, and the section :doc:`getting_started` provides first